madyark/MS1-project/README.md

         2. An orange-red color was used for hovering on active navigation menu elements to provide a more enjoyable user experience.

+        3. A dark-blue color was used for displaying links in the 'International Suicide Hotline Numbers' section of the 'Help-Yourself' page draw even greater attention to the user.

-        3. A light-blue color was used underneath the 'External Links' section of the 'Help-Yourself' page to convey greater emphasis on the links.
+        4. A light-blue color was used underneath the 'External Links' section of the 'Help-Yourself' page to convey greater emphasis on the links.

     - #### Typography